 IT graduate schemes you can apply for with a 2.2 degree

-If you end up with a 2.2 in your computer science degree or a non-IT subject, don’t despair.
+If you end up with a 2.2 in your computer science degree or a non-IT subject, don’t panic.
 Whether you want to become a software developer, tester, cyber security specialist or work in IT support, it’s still perfectly possible to launch a successful career.
 However, you’ll have to widen your search beyond the obvious IT companies to find your first role.

 Jobs in IT, technology and telecoms companies with a 2.2 degree